Approved Executive Committee of the Board of Governors X2000.26

 5. No member of the academic community shall be subjected to harassment or intimidation.

-- a) Sexual Harassment: The University's Policy 67 on sexual harassment shall apply to any complaints of sexual harassment and may be addressed to the University of Ottawa Sexual Harassment Officer.
+- a) Sexual Harassment: The University's on prevention of sexual violence shall apply to any complaints of sexual harassment and may be addressed to the University of Ottawa Sexual Harassment Officer.

 - b) Non-sexual harassment: Harassment involves engaging in a course of comment or conduct, whether deliberate or inadvertent, which denies individuals their dignity and/or respect, or is offensive, intimidating, embarrassing or humiliating, vexatious or vindictive, or adversely affects the environment for study, that is known or ought to be known to be unwelcome.
 There are many types of harassing or intimidating behaviour, including, but not limited to: verbal or written intimidation/harassment (for example, shouting, swearing, belittling, demeaning comments or communications); physical intimidation/harassment (this includes any violent or threatening behaviour); reprisal or threat of reprisal.